HankB/Fun_with_ESP8266/ESP-IDF_plugin/README.md

 Selected python is from a virtual environment.
 Choose system python
 ```

 It's not clear that the ESP-IDF plugin is going to be installable on Debian.
+W/out doing more work to see if I can get it going, I'm not going to file an issue at this time.
+I'm setting this part of the exploration aside for now.